Mastering Selective Color Photoshop in Just 4 Quick Steps!

 Duplicating the background layer ensures that you always have a copy of your original image.
 This is important because as you start making changes using selective color, there's always a risk of losing important elements of your photo.
 By duplicating the background layer, you can easily revert back to the original image if needed.
 So take this first step seriously and make sure to always duplicate your background layer before making any changes!

-2. Add a Selective Color Adjustment Layer
+2. Step 2: Add a Selective Color Adjustment Layer

 Step 2 in creating a selective color effect in Photoshop is to add a Selective Color Adjustment Layer.
 To do this, you need to go to the Layers panel and click on the Adjustment Layer icon.
 A drop-down menu will appear, and you should choose Selective Color from the options.
 Once you have selected this option, a new layer appears in the Layers panel.